Square-Zero-Labs/excalidraw/examples/openai-app/README.md

 # Excalidraw OpenAI App example

-This example shows how to embed Excalidraw inside a [ChatGPT App](https://developers.openai.com/docs/apps/) using the OpenAI Apps SDK.
-It mirrors the architecture described in the Excalidraw documentation: a thin UI bundle renders `<Excalidraw>` and streams every change back to the tool runtime.
-ChatGPT can then reply with structured updates that are applied straight to the canvas through the imperative API.
+This example shows how to embed Excalidraw inside a [ChatGPT app](https://developers.openai.com/docs/apps/) using the **public** Apps tooling that ships with the Model Context Protocol (MCP).
+The UI bundle renders `<Excalidraw>` and syncs changes to the MCP server so ChatGPT can observe and modify the canvas.

 ## Prerequisites